Settlements of the Cucuteni–Trypillia culture: Largest settlements

 A 2009 British-Ukrainian archaeological expedition, organized by John Chapman and Mykhailo Videiko, focussed on the 300 ha mega-site of Nebelivka, Kirovograd domain, enabling the production of a 15 ha geophysics plot with over 50 burnt structures and a small number of unburnt structures, as well as pits and other anomalies.
-Remains of one house were excavated.
-This settlement, dated to B II period of Trypillia Culture, was the largest around 4000 BCE.
+The remains of one house were excavated.
+This settlement, dated to the B II period of Trypillia Culture, was the largest around 4000 BCE.

-With the mega settlements of the Cucuteni-Trypillia culture starting in 4300 BCE the period of very large settlements would continue for almost 2,000 years.
-To date (2014) more than 2,440 Cucuteni-Trypillia settlements are discovered so far in Moldova, Ukraine and Romania.
+With the mega settlements of the Cucuteni-Trypillia culture starting in 4300 BCE, very large settlements would continue for almost 2000 years.
+As of 2014, more than 2440 Cucuteni-Trypillia settlements have been discovered so far in Moldova, Ukraine and Romania.
 194 (8%) of these settlements had an area of more than 10 hectares between 5000–2700 BCE and more than 29 settlements had an area in the range 100–450 hectares and 2,800 houses.

-The settlements were primarily administrative, military and religious centres and not for crafts.
-The typical Trypillia hierarchy was one dominant "capital" with a population up to 15,000 people and more than 100 hectares, this capital was surrounded by satellite towns typically in the size range 10–40 hectares and villages in the range of 2–7 hectares.
-The Capital controlled territories as far away as 20 km (12,5 mi) from the center.
+The settlements were primarily administrative, military, and religious centres and not for crafts.
+The typical Trypillia hierarchy was one dominant "capital" with a population up to 15,000 people and more than 100 hectares; this capital was surrounded by satellite towns typically in the size range of 10–40 hectares and villages in the range of 2–7 hectares.
+The capital-controlled territories are as far away as 20 km (12,5 mi) from the center.

-The latest research indicates that the settlements had three level settlement hierarchy, with the possibility of state-level societies.
+The latest research indicates that the settlements had a three-level settlement hierarchy, with the possibility of state-level societies.
 An excavated mega-structures suggests the presence of public buildings for meetings or ceremonies.

-The following are a list with the largest settlements with approximate time of peak population.
+The following is a list of the largest settlements with the approximate peak population times.
 Remember, population estimates of ancient settlements should always be taken with caution, with different interpretations depending on the scholar.

+End of the settlement system

-Ultimately, the large scale of the Cucuteni-Trypillia settlements may have contributed to the downfall of their society, according to a theory that attributes their collapse to ecological factors.
-Due to a dramatic worldwide climate change around 3200 BCE, the area of the Cucuteni-Trypillia culture would have been plunged into a devastating "Dust Bowl" type of drought.
-With their reliance on agriculture to produce food, feeding the many inhabitants of these large-scale settlements would have been unsustainable, leading to the dramatic end of the Cucuteni-Trypillia farming society, and replaced by the more drought-appropriate pastoral nomadic society of the Proto-Indo-Europeans that followed.
+Ultimately, the large scale of the Cucuteni-Trypillia settlements may have contributed to the downfall of their society, but there are two opposing ideas on why.

+One theory that attributes their collapse to ecological factors.
+Due to a dramatic worldwide climate change around 3200 BCE, the area of the Cucuteni-Trypillia culture would have been plunged into a devastating Dust Bowl drought.
+With their reliance on agriculture to produce food, feeding the many inhabitants of these large-scale settlements would have been unsustainable, leading to the dramatic end of the Cucuteni-Trypillia farming society and replaced by the more drought-appropriate pastoral nomadic society of the Proto-Indo-Europeans that followed.

-More recent research based on the geophysical survey and excavation of a number of the large settlements or 'megasites' suggests that these declined in part due to a process of social fissioning as emerging hierarchical decision-making models were rejected by communities politically organized into autonomous segmented lineages.
+As the economic system has been shown to be very productive, the state of the art is that social factors were decisive for the decline.
+Recent results from researchers of the Kiel University (Collaborative Research Centre 1266), based on the geophysical survey and excavation of a number of the "megasites", suggest that these declined in part due to a process of social fissioning as emerging hierarchical decision-making models were rejected by communities politically organized into autonomous segmented lineages.